00aj99/Teardroid-phprat/README.md

 # Teardroid-phprat

-its easy to use android php rat the best part is no port forwarding needed also work as ransomware
+its easy to use android php rat the best part is no port forwarding needed also work as ransomware \n
 requirement:
 1.python 2x installed
 2.android studio